 Randall Kennedy has been a contributing editor of the Prospect since 1995.
-He is the Michael R. Klein Professor of Law at Harvard University and is completing a book on race relations and the Obama presidency.
+He is the Michael R. Klein Professor of Law at Harvard University.
+His several books include The Persistence of the Color Line: Racial Politics and the Obama Presidency.

 Black America's Promised Land: Why I Am Still a Racial Optimist

 Hope and pessimism have defined two traditions of American thinking about race.
 Fully acknowledging recent setbacks, the author makes the case for the tradition of hope.Randall Kennedy | November 10, 2014